 Gotu Kola additionally has a history in Traditional Chinese Medicine, and is referred to as Ji Xue Cao, used to treat a range of ailments both internally and topically.
 Eventually this herb expanded to Europe and was accepted as a drug in France in the 1880’s – and is now somehow in my hands as one of my favorite plants for our skin.

-When I think of Gotu Kola, I think of its texture – it is strong – it has a rubber quality to it and flexibility, much like our own collagen.
-It is an easy connection for me that there are so many studies showcasing Gotu Kola’s ability to stimulate the production of collagen and to protect existing collagen.
+When I think of Gotu Kola, I think of its texture: it is strong, with a rubbery quality and flexibility to it, much like our own skin and connective tissue.
+It is an obvious connection for me that there are so many studies showcasing Gotu Kola’s ability to stimulate the production of collagen and to protect existing collagen.
 It accelerates the wound healing process and is a cooling anti-inflammatory.
-It also helps to increase our own superoxide dismutase activity, which is the antioxidants our cells make on their own.
+It also helps to increase our own superoxide dismutase activity, which are the antioxidants our cells make on their own.

-In regards to sourcing, Gotu Kola has been a bit painstaking for us!
+In regard to sourcing, Gotu Kola has been a bit painstaking for us!
 Commercially grown Gotu Kola is notoriously brown and lifeless.
 This is also an organic crop that has had its fair share of crop losses in recent years due to natural disasters.
 On a trip to one of our local farms, I happened to see this vibrant bright leaf growing on the floor of their greenhouse.
-This mighty leaf must have know I was coming, and just how much I needed it to show up for us in full vibrancy.
+This mighty leaf must have known I was coming, and just how much I needed it to show up for us in full vibrancy.
 That Northern California farm has grown our Gotu Kola ever since.
 Find the strong presence of Gotu Kola throughout our entire line, including all of our Serums.

 As much as I love using that tropical flower emoji when I’m talking about Hibiscus, it is not that vibrant flower that we use.
-We work with Hibiscus ‘calyxes’, which in the case of Hibiscus is almost more similar to a fruit meets succulent than a flower.
-Hibiscus has been used in herbalism for its high Vitamin C content, and appears to initially come from Nigeria, where approximately 80% of the rural population still relies on plants for their primary source of health care, and Hibiscus is still a staple.
-This cooling vibrant red herb is also used in Ayurvedic medicine.
+We work with Hibiscus ‘calyxes’, which in the case of Hibiscus is more similar to a fruit-meets-succulent than a flower.
+Hibiscus has long been used in herbalism for its high Vitamin C content.
+Hibiscus appears to initially come from Nigeria, where approximately 80% of the rural population still relies on plants for a primary source of health, and Hibiscus is still a staple.
+This cooling, vibrant red herb is also used in Ayurvedic medicine.

 Working with this herb from a chemical perspective poses a challenge if one is seeking to make potent whole plant extractions.
 It contains flavonoids, vitamin c (ascorbic acid) and alpha hydroxy acids (AHA’s).
 These constituents are more delicate and easily lost in the medicine making process.
 Our process includes 3 different organic mediums for our Hibiscus to ensure we capture a diverse blend of nutrients.
-In addition, our vibrant calyxes come from Sonoma, just miles from our Laurel Skin Barn – where we are able to process them fresh immediately after they are harvested.
+Our vibrant calyxes come from Sonoma, just miles from our Laurel Skin Barn – where we are able to process them fresh, immediately after they are harvested.

-As many who follow us know, unless I have no other options I don’t take isolated chemical compounds internally.
+As many who follow us know, unless I am treating an illness, I don’t take isolated chemical compounds internally.
 It personally doesn’t resonate with me that these isolates are necessary for our skin health either.
-I prefer to rely on whole plants, and Hibiscus is such an excellent source of flavonoid co-factors which only help make ascorbic acid more effective.
-Flavonoids are truly the real star of the show in my opinion.
+I prefer to rely on whole plants, and Hibiscus is an excellent source of flavonoid co-factors which only help make ascorbic acid more effective.
+Flavonoids are the real star of the show!
 They work with Ascorbic Acid/Vitamin C synergistically in several ways that are of note in my studies: A) Molecular sparing.
 This means that a cell actually needs less Vitamin C in the presence of flavonoids because of how they work together to support the cell.
 B) Metabolization.
 This has to do with what happens to the Vitamin C after it oxidizes.
 What is fascinating about Vitamin C is its ability to create a free radical chain reaction (which can be considered harmful), as well as its ability to become an antioxidant again after its initial oxidation (which can be considered beneficial).
 Flavonoids play an important role in this process to keep Vitamin C stable and beneficial throughout this process.
 C) Flavonoids have a unique relationship with lipids and cellular bilayers.
-Even though they are typically thought of as water soluble, they are able to be carried through lipids and enhance absorption and permeability of Vitamin C. In this way, Flavonoids are also responsible for strengthening capillaries and connective tissue as well.
+Even though they are typically thought of as water soluble, they are able to be carried through lipids and enhance absorption and permeability of Vitamin C. In this way, Flavonoids are also responsible for strengthening capillaries and connective tissue.

-Thank you for letting us bring this beautiful elixir to you.
-Hydrating Elixir C: Jasmine Hibiscus launches Tuesday, August 4 at 8:00 AM Pacific Standard Time.
+Thank you for letting us bring this beautiful Elixir to you once again.
+Hydrating Elixir C: Jasmine Hibiscus launches Tuesday, August 8th.